Post practical driving test

 Should you need the lights, wipers or to demist the windscreen, wondering where the controls are has caused problems for new drivers before.

 I strongly recommend getting a set of these even if you hate the idea.

 You may not wish to tell others that you only recently passed, preferring the anonymity of a plain car.
 This leaves you invisible to any idiots out there.
 The message that said idiots receive from P-plated vehicles is, "If you fluster the driver of this car then if you are lucky you will be waiting longer, on the other hand, they may dent your pride and joy."
 Makes them think!

-If you wish to have a motorway lesson with me then I will happily sort out a two hour lesson for you.
+If you wish to have Motorway lessons with me then I will happily sort out a two hour lesson for you.
 Motorway lessons require much more fuel than normal ones.
-The prices page shows the current fee for this lesson.
+The Prices page shows the current fee for this lesson.

 From the date that you pass your practical driving test you are on probation for the first two years.
 This means that you will lose your licence, and have to completely re-qualify, if you amass six penalty points on your licence, not the normal twelve.